Erich von Däniken: Iron pillar of Delhi

-In Chariots of the Gods?, Däniken cited the Iron pillar of Delhi in India, erected approximately 402 AD, as a prime example of extraterrestrial influence because of its "unknown origins" and a complete absence of rust despite its estimated 1,500 years of continuous exposure to the elements.
+In Chariots of the Gods?, Däniken cited the iron pillar of Delhi in India, erected approximately 402 AD, as a prime example of extraterrestrial influence because of its "unknown origins" and a complete absence of rust despite its estimated 1,500 years of continuous exposure to the elements.
 When informed by an interviewer in 1974 that the origin of the pillar, its method of construction and relative resistance to corrosion were all well understood, Däniken responded that he no longer believed extraterrestrials had been involved in its creation.

 Cueva de los Tayos

-In The Gold of the Gods, Däniken describes an expedition that he undertook through man-made tunnels within Cueva de los Tayos, a natural cave system in Ecuador, guided by the Hungarian-born Argentine explorer, Juan Moricz.
+In The Gold of the Gods, Däniken described an expedition he claimed to have undertaken through man-made tunnels within Cueva de los Tayos, a natural cave system in Ecuador, guided by the Hungarian-born Argentine explorer Juan Moricz.
 He reported seeing mounds of gold, strange statues, and a library containing metal tablets, all of which he considered to be evidence of ancient extraterrestrial visitation.

 Moricz told Der Spiegel that there had been no expedition; Däniken's descriptions came from "a long conversation", and the photos in the book had been "fiddled".
 During the 1974 interview, Däniken asserted that he had indeed seen the library and the artifacts in the tunnels, but he had embellished some aspects of the story to make it more interesting:

 "In German we say a writer, if he is not writing pure science, is allowed to use some dramaturgische Effekte – some theatrical effects...And that's what I have done."

 Four years later, he admitted that he had never been inside Cueva de los Tayos, and had fabricated the entire cave adventure.
 A geologist found no evidence of artificial tunnels in the area.
-Father Crespi’s gold artifacts, according to an archeologist consulted by Der Spiegel, were mostly brass imitations sold locally as tourist souvenirs.
+Father Crespi's gold artifacts, according to an archeologist consulted by Der Spiegel, were mostly brass imitations sold locally as tourist souvenirs.